alantort10/CS161/README.md

 # CS 161

-A collection of my CS161 Projects for Summer Session 2021
+A collection of my completed CS161 Projects for Summer Session 2021